Ghevar/Ghewar- a Rajasthani Sweet

 The first time I tasted Ghewar was last year when a Rajasthani friend of mine shared it with me.
 What intrigued me the most was it’s texture.
 Though I had zeroed in a recipe, it was only now that I tried it.
 I got the recipe from NishaMadhulika’s blog.
 I did tweak the recipe a bit.
-Unfortunately, I couldn't click pictures of the process.
-I shall try and explain the process the best way possible
+Here’s the video of preparing Ghevar

 Source: Nisha Madhulika